Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Proofs of Section

 \subsection{Technical lemmas about the normalized duality gap and $\beta$-restart condition}

 Note that Section \ref{subsec:adaptive_restart_condition} has reviewed the basic information of the $\beta$-restart condition and the normalized duality gap, which were omitted in Section \ref{sec:global_linear_convergence} but will be heavily used throughout the proofs.
-Here we formally present the sublinear convergence result of the normalized duality gap summarized by \citet{applegate2023faster}, using an equivalent result presented by \citet{xiong2023computational}: \begin{lemma}[Corollary 2.4 of \citet{xiong2023computational}] Suppose that $\sigma, \tau$ satisfy \eqref{eq:general_stepsize}.
+Here we formally present the sublinear convergence result of the normalized duality gap summarized by \citet{applegate2023faster}, using an equivalent result presented by \citet{xiong2023computational}: \begin{lemma}[Lemma 2.2 of \citet{xiong2023computational}] Suppose that $\sigma, \tau$ satisfy \eqref{eq:general_stepsize}.
 Then for any $z^0 := (x^0,y^0)$ with $x^0 \in \R^n_+$, the following inequality holds for all $k \ge 1$:

-\end{lemma} Then an upper bound on the number of iterations for inner loops in rPDHG is as follows. \begin{lemma} Suppose that \eqref{condition L} holds for $z^{n,0}$ and $z^{n-1,0}$ with $\condL > 0$.
-Whenever $k \ge \frac{8\condL}{\beta}$, sufficient decrease has been made on the normalized duality gap, i.e., the restart condition \eqref{catsdogs} is satisfied. \end{lemma} \begin{proof}{Proof.} For $k \ge 1$, Lemma \ref{lm: original sublinear PDHG} implies:
+\end{lemma} Then an upper bound on the number of iterations for inner loops in rPDHG is as follows.
+The following lemma is the corresponding restart-count consequence. \begin{lemma} Suppose that \eqref{condition L} holds for $z^{\ell,0}$ and $z^{\ell-1,0}$ with $\ell\ge 1$ and $\condL > 0$.
+Whenever $k \ge \frac{4\condL}{\beta}$, sufficient decrease has been made on the normalized duality gap, i.e., the restart condition \eqref{catsdogs} is satisfied. \end{lemma} \begin{proof}{Proof.} For $k \ge 1$, Lemma \ref{lm: original sublinear PDHG} implies:

-If $\rho(\|z^{n,0}-z^{n-1,0}\|_M; z^{n,0}) = 0$, then $z^{n,0}$ is a saddle point of \eqref{pro:saddlepoint_LP} and thus $z^{n,0}\in\calZ^\star$.
-In this case, $z^{n,k} = z^{n,0}$ for all $k\ge 1$, and any $k\ge 1$ satisfies \eqref{catsdogs}.
+If $\rho(\|z^{\ell,0}-z^{\ell-1,0}\|_M; z^{\ell,0}) = 0$, then $z^{\ell,0}$ is a saddle point of \eqref{pro:saddlepoint_LP} and thus $z^{\ell,0}\in\calZ^\star$.
+In this case, $z^{\ell,k} = z^{\ell,0}$ for all $k\ge 1$, and any $k\ge 1$ satisfies \eqref{catsdogs}.

-If $\rho(\|z^{n,0}-z^{n-1,0}\|_M; z^{n,0}) \neq 0$, dividing both sides of \eqref{eq thm: complexity of PDHG with adaptive restart 1} by $\rho(\|z^{n,0}-z^{n-1,0}\|_M; z^{n,0})$ yields:
+If $\rho(\|z^{\ell,0}-z^{\ell-1,0}\|_M; z^{\ell,0}) \neq 0$, dividing both sides of \eqref{eq thm: complexity of PDHG with adaptive restart 1} by $\rho(\|z^{\ell,0}-z^{\ell-1,0}\|_M; z^{\ell,0})$ yields:

 where the last inequality follows from \eqref{condition L}.
-Therefore, when $k\ge\frac{8\condL}{\beta}$, the right-hand side is no larger than $\beta$, i.e., $\frac{8}{k} \cdot \condL \le \beta$, and the restart condition \eqref{catsdogs} is satisfied.\Halmos \end{proof}
+Therefore, when $k\ge\frac{4\condL}{\beta}$, the right-hand side is no larger than $\beta$, i.e., $\frac{4}{k} \cdot \condL \le \beta$, and the restart condition \eqref{catsdogs} is satisfied.\Halmos \end{proof}